Karlton Hester

-Karlton Hester (born February 11, 1949) is an American, performer, composer, scholar, and educator.
+Karlton Hester (born February 11, 1949) is an American performer, composer, scholar, and educator.

-Biography
+Early life and education

+Hester began taking piano lessons with piano teacher Drusilla Nixon and a few years after that, began singing in the El Paso Boys' Choir, founded and directed by the Chair of the music department at Texas Western College, Dr. E.A.
+Thorsmodsgaard.
+Hester began learning flute and other wind instruments in the 6th grade, later learning from African American music masters in the Los Angeles community.
+He studied music at the University of Texas and soon headed to Southern California, where he was employed as a symphonic band, orchestra, marching band, and jazz band director at Eisenhower High School in Rialto, California.

 Hester earned his B.M. at University of Texas at El Paso, his M.A. in Music Education from San Francisco State University, and his Ph.D. in composition from the City University of New York Graduate Center.
+Hester's Ph.D. dissertation is titled "The Melodic and Polyrhythmic Development of John Coltrane's Spontaneous Compositions in a Racist Society," and the music of John Coltrane has been a lasting influence on his work.
+Hester taught for a decade at Cornell University immediately after graduating.

+Career

-He formally studied flute with Harry Nelsova and Paul Renzi, saxophone with Frank Chase and Bill Tremble, composition with Bruce Saylor and Robert Starer, and improvisation with Joe Henderson and John Handy.
-He began his career as a studio musician and music educator in Los Angeles and would later serve as the Herbert Gussman Director of Jazz Studies at Cornell University from 1990 to 2000.
-At Cornell, Hester directed the Traditional and Experimental Lab Ensembles and coordinated university festivals and conferences that included a diverse array of “jazz” and African artists including Jaki Byard, John Handy, Joe Henderson, Cecil Taylor, McCoy Tyner, Toshiko Akiyoshi, Stanley Turrentine, Louis Jordan, Buddy Collette, Dr. Donald Byrd, Dr. Billy Taylor, Randy Weston, Charles Lloyd, Geri Allen, Benny Powell, Charles Tolliver, Steve Turre, Sam Rivers, Thomas Mapfumo, George E. Lewis, Roscoe Mitchell, Hotep Galeta, Victor Goines, Akua Dixon, Mamadou Diabate, Samite Mulondo, Cecilia Smith, Phil Bowler, Adela Dalto, Pamela Wise, and Nick Mathis.
-As of 2000 Hester directs the "jazz" program at UC Santa Cruz and is a Professor of Music in the Music Department.
+Hester began his career as a studio musician and music educator in Los Angeles and was the Herbert Gussman Director of Jazz Studies at Cornell University from 1990 to 2000.
+At Cornell, Hester directed the Traditional and Experimental Lab Ensembles and coordinated university festivals and conferences that included jazz and African artists such as Jaki Byard, John Handy, Joe Henderson, Cecil Taylor, McCoy Tyner, Toshiko Akiyoshi, Stanley Turrentine, Louis Jordan, Buddy Collette, Dr. Donald Byrd, Dr. Billy Taylor, Randy Weston, Charles Lloyd, Geri Allen, Benny Powell, Charles Tolliver, Steve Turre, Sam Rivers, Thomas Mapfumo, George E. Lewis, Roscoe Mitchell, Hotep Galeta, Victor Goines, Akua Dixon, Mamadou Diabate, Samite Mulondo, Cecilia Smith, Phil Bowler, Adela Dalto, Pamela Wise, and Nick Mathis.